w3f/polkadot-wiki/includes/definitions.md

 *[Epoch]: A time duration in the BABE protocol.
 *[Era]: A period of sessions for recalculating validator sets and rewards.
 *[Equivocation]: Conflicting information provided by a validator.
-*[External Queue]: A queue for Council-originated proposals.
 *[Extrinsic]: External state changes invoked on the blockchain.
 *[Finality]: A block property ensuring it cannot be reverted.
 *[Finality Gadget]: A mechanism ensuring block finality.
-*[Frame]: Substrate-provided pallets for building runtimes.
+*[FRAME]: Polkadot SDK-provided pallets (modules) for building runtimes.
 *[Genesis]: The origin block or initial state of a blockchain.
 *[Governance]: The process of stakeholder voting on network changes and other organizational matters.
-*[GRANDPA Finality Gadget]: A mechanism for asynchronous and safe block finality.
+*[GRANDPA]: A mechanism for asynchronous and safe block finality.
+Verifies chains rather than individual blocks.
 *[Hard Fork]: A permanent blockchain split due to consensus rule changes.
 *[Inactive Nomination]: A validator that is nominated but not validating and producing blocks in the current era.
 *[Injected Account]: A specific term used to tag an account accessed via the Polkadot-JS UI but managed externally (for example, via a browser extension).